afsnash96/afsnash96/README.md

-# Hi, I'm Afi!
+# Hi, I'm Afsaneh! but you can call me "Afi"
-**Aspiring Data Analyst | Python • SQL • Power BI • Data Storytelling**
+**Aspiring Data Analyst & Storyteller| Python • SQL • Power BI • Data Storytelling**

-I'm passionate about data—I believe that if you can communicate with data and truly understand it, it will never deceive you.
-To me, data is more than numbers; it's a story, a guide, and a source of meaningful impact.
+My name means *legendary tales and fiction*, and I believe data has stories just as powerful—if we learn how to listen.
+As a data analyst, I’m passionate about uncovering meaningful patterns, crafting insights, and telling the *true* stories behind the numbers.

+Whether it’s a dashboard, a dataset, or a discovery, I see data as a bridge between facts and imagination—between the seen and the unseen.

+📚 Currently building my portfolio and turning raw data into stories that speak.

 ---